peng-ju/Three-muon-signal-background-classification-with-GNN/README.md

 # Root2PKL

-Root2PKL import the similated data and extracct select features for the GNN classification model.
+Root2PKL imports the original dataset and extraccts select features for training the GNN classification model.

+# DATA_ANALYSIS

+DATA_ANALYSIS analyses and visualizes the the dataset.